-Many people are dissatisfied with their career.
+Many people are dissatisfied with their careers.
 Maybe they feel trapped, unfulfilled, or just would rather be doing something else with their time.
-Whatever it is that makes you want to leave the traditional workforce, what you’re really after is freedom to choose.
+Whatever it is that makes you want to leave the traditional workforce, what you’re really after is the freedom to choose.

 I read somewhere that FIRE would be better termed FIFE, because that’s what the movement is really all about.

 Financial independence so you can have freedom early.

 That’s what FIRE bloggers are really pursuing.
 Blogging allows them the freedom to choose where their income comes from, as well as the freedom to choose when and where they work.
 This freedom also allows FIRE bloggers to pursue more of their personal interests.

 FIRE was never about money, retiring early, or not working for someone else, it was about having more freedom and choice.